 Given the nature of Let’s Go Learn assessments, test accommodations will tend to have more flexibility based on the discretion of the resource teacher or the district policy.
 DORA, ADAM

 are diagnostic assessments, meaning that their data is generally not used for high-stakes accountability.
 As a result, if the student’s accommodation calls for the allowance of a calculator during a math assessment, Let’s Go Learn permits this accommodation to be made and does not have any strict policy against a teacher or administrator making this decision.
 Scores are not rolled up into a normalizing algorithm, which in the case of a high-stakes assessment might restrict scores with accommodations from being used.

 Because these are computer adaptive assessments, the hardware upon which a student will be tested will provide additional accommodations for students with particular needs.
 Let’s Go Learn does not have a policy against teachers using any specialized computer, audio, or visual equipment as long as it is in fulfillment of the student’s accommodations.

 Built into Let’s Go Learn assessments are the following features:

 Repeat audio buttons: Allow students to have audio played again at their discretion.

-Non-timed silent reading: By design, passages in the DORA assessment are non-timed.
+Non-timed silent reading: By design, passages in the DORA assessments are non-timed except for the High Frequency section.
 This means students who require more time to read are automatically given as much time as needed to read any passage.